I’m going to discuss an important topic that affects everybody in tech: diversity.

 Diversity At Stack Overflow

-Through all of this I realized a some of why diversity is such a hard topic for people to discuss: no matter what position you are in, you probably feel like you’re not entitled to participate in the conversation.
+Through all of this I realized some of why diversity is such a hard topic for people to discuss: no matter what position you are in, you probably feel like you’re not entitled to participate in the conversation.
 When nobody feels like they’re able to talk, silence soon becomes apathy.

 On the topic of diversity issues, apathy rules all.
 It’s a safe and easy play to do nothing at all.
 Taking a stance means meeting resistance and having conversations where everyone feels invalidated.
 Unfortunately, doing nothing enables and furthers the issue.